 Two situations that should be noted:

-“When the heart does not accept pre-dominant assumption, then it is like doubt, and certainty is not removed by doubt.”
+“When the heart does not accept the predominant assumption, then it is like doubt, and certainty is not removed by doubt.”

-Certainly, we consider this type with such caution that it is better to avoid it, not that it is necessary or imperative to act upon it.
-Observe how the clothes of the disbelievers, cutlery of the polytheists, food cooked by them, their children’s hands, feet etc., those places where there is a dominance, abundance, excess and intense amount of impurity at most times and pollution and contamination in most situations, due to which the mind inclines towards purity once, but towards impurity ten or twenty times, even about such a place, or regarding any of the things mentioned thus far, they cannot be said to be certainly impure without actually observing.
-The heart accepts the possibility of it being pure.
+Certainly, we consider this type with such caution that it is better to avoid it, not that it is necessary or imperative to act upon.
+Observe how the clothes of the disbelievers, cutlery of the polytheists, food cooked by them, their children’s hands, feet, etc those places where there is a dominance, abundance, excess and intense amount of impurity at most times and pollution and contamination in most situations, due to which the mind inclines towards purity once, but towards impurity ten or twenty times, even about such a place, or regarding any of the things mentioned thus far, they cannot be said to be certainly impure without actually observing; the heart accepts the possibility of it being pure.
 Therefore, the scholars declared that performing ablution with that water, eating that food, utilising that cutlery and praying in those clothes is correct and permissible, and by no means is the one who does this a sinner, nor is he worthy of punishment.
-Their response to pre-dominant assumption is that although most cases might be like this, there is no confirmation or certainty, so how will the default ruling of purity be nullified, nevertheless, due to pre-dominance and apparentness, abstinence is superior and better, and such an action will makrooh tanzīhī (slightly disliked) i.e. it is not appropriate that one do it unnecessarily, and if he did do it then there is no harm either.”
+Their response to predominant assumption is that although most cases might be like this, there is no confirmation or certainty, so how will the default ruling of purity be nullified.
+Nevertheless, due to predominance and apparentness, abstinence is superior and better, and such an action will be makrūh tanzīhī (slightly disliked) i.e. it is not appropriate that one does it unnecessarily, and if he did do it then there is no harm either.

-Ergo, that oil about which there is doubt in regards to its impurity, i.e. maybe impure and harām meat was fried in it, will not be labelled impure on the basis of doubt, therefore how can the fries which are cooked in it be harām.
+Ergo, that oil about which there is doubt in regards to its impurity, i.e. it maybe impure and harām meat was fried in it, it will not be labelled impure on the basis of doubt, therefore how can the fries which are cooked in it be harām.
 In spite of that, if the mind inclines more towards it being impure, then it will better to avoid it; even then, it will not be permitted to call it harām.
-One should not apply these rulings in the matter of meat and poultry, their matter is different; as the default state of meat is unlawfulness.
-As mentioned in Fatāwā Ridawiyyah.
+One can not apply these rulings in the matter of meat and poultry; their matter is different as the default state of meat is unlawfulness, just as it is mentioned in Fatāwā Ridawiyyah.

 واللہ تعالی اعلم ورسولہ اعلم صلی اللہ علیہ وآلہ وسلم